rich2020s/rich2020s/README.md

 # Hi there My name is Rich👋
 ### I am currently looking for a opportunity to working on web development.
-* I'm a web developer.
+* I'm a full stack developer.
 * I love coding and enjoy learning new things about it!

 ## Skills
-* HTML, CSS, JavaScript, React.
+* HTML, CSS, JavaScript, React, Java, Spring Boot.
-* Express, Sequelize, MySQL.
+* Express, Sequelize, MySQL, PosgresSQL.

 ## Projects
 My pottfolio: [live code](https://dreamy-shirley-80a496.netlify.app/).